 Typical examples of tree removal or pruning work that require a tree permit include:

 Select Landscaping Trees.
-Any tree located within parking lots and/or the landscaped areas that surround commercial buildings or apartment complexes.
+Any tree located within parking lots and/or the landscaped areas that surround commercial buildings and/or residential common areas in apartment complexes or homeowner's associations.

 Native Oaks.
 Native oak trees occurring on any property, including on private residential properties.
 Click here for help on